Skip to content

 Steps to Configure:

-1. Select Run Utility Commands from the Action dropdown.
+1. Select RUN from the Action dropdown.

 2. Leave the Screen Name and Element Key fields blank.